 La Maison Cailler chocolate factory is one of the most prominent and most visited chocolate factories of Switzerland.
 The factory tour is one of its kinds with an audio-visual storytelling narrating the history of Chocolate introduced into Europe and role of Switzerland in Chocolate refining.
 The storytelling is succeeded by a chocolate production area where one can understand the raw materials, processing of final product and an unsupervised chocolate tasting.
 A large Cailler shop in the building sells the locally produced chocolates.

 What can be more awe-inspiring than a visit to a castle with 1000 years of history?
-The remarkable castle stands with pride on the banks of Lake Geneva with a stunning backdrop of the vast blue lake and the snowcapped Alps.
+The remarkable Montreux Castle is one of the top landmarks in Switzerland and stands with pride on the banks of Lake Geneva with a stunning backdrop of the vast blue lake and the snow-capped Alps.
 The recreations of the interiors of the castle rooms, halls, prison rooms bring the history and legends of the castle back to life.

 Aare Gorge and Reichenbach Falls